 Our group is made up of trustees, members, volunteers and supporters from the community.
 The main objective of the group is to secure the future of Ford Park for the enjoyment of the community.

 Recently we secured finance from the Community Builders fund, in the form of a grant and a loan to make major changes to the Coach House which has become the groups new headquarters, whilst the older part of the building is now a busy cafe/bistro open seven days a week.
 The newly-refurbished first floor function room, with a lift for disabled access, is used by a myriad of community users and groups as well as for social functions.

-The Trust employ a Centre Manager, Volunteer Co-ordinator, a Head Gardener, Caretaker and Cleaner.
+The Trust employ a C.E.O, Volunteer Co-ordinator, a Head Gardener and a Cleaner.